 Visitation will be held on Monday, December 16 from 5:30-7:00 with a memorial service immediately following at Jessen Funeral Homes and Crematory - Whiteland Chapel (729 North U.S. Hwy 31, Whiteland, Indiana 46184).
 Condolences may be left at https://www.jessenfuneralhome.com.

-To send flowers to Johnathon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Johnathon Paul Chandler, please visit our floral store.